 As \cref{tab:FukayaSeidelCategories} indicates, it is technically difficult to address variation of symplectic Landau-Ginzburg potentials directly in the context of homological mirror symmetry.
 Instead, we follow the approach that has been the most computationally successful to date and work with the following substitute for the Fukaya-Seidel category: the partially wrapped Fukaya category stopped at a skeleton of a generic superpotential fiber.
 In this setup, the data $(\XA, W_\Sigma^{\XA} \colon {\XA} \to \CC)$ is replaced by $(\XA, \stp_\Sigma)$, where $\stp_\Sigma \subset \partial \XA$ is a mostly Legendrian subset (the FLTZ stop) of the contact boundary of $\XA$.
 For a class of toric varieties including Fano $\XB$, $\Lambda_\Sigma$ can be realized as the Lagrangian core of a fiber of $W_\Sigma^{\XA}$ in \cite{gammage2022mirror,zhou2018lagrangian} --- see \Cref{fig:coamoeba} for a sketch (see also \cite[Section 2.2]{ganatra2024homologicalmirrorsymmetrybatyrev} for an overview of the symplectic aspects of the construction).

 One could imagine constructing a map

 that sends each LG superpotential to a Legendrian skeleton for the superpotential fiber in a consistent manner.
 We could then construct a ``local system'' of partially wrapped Fukaya categories over $\mathcal L(Y)$ and subsequently pull it back to a local system of categories over the stringy K\"ahler moduli space or $\FIPS$.
-The construction of the Legendrian skeleton, unfortunately, depends on many choices and it is unclear how to make these choices consistently except in the simplest of examples.
+At present, the construction of the Legendrian skeleton depends on many choices, and it is not clear how to make these choices consistently except in the simplest examples.